About ADHD Coaching Room

 Living In Between – The Quiet Code-Switch

-Many women I work with describe feeling like they’re constantly shifting between roles—adapting to fit in at work, in relationships, or among different groups.
-It’s a quiet kind of code-switching that can leave you feeling like you’re “too much” for one group and “not enough” for another.
+Many adults with ADHD describe the constant effort of shifting between roles, adapting to fit in at work, in relationships, or among different groups.
+It can feel like a quiet kind of code-switching that leaves you believing you’re “too much” for one group and “not enough” for another.

 Workplaces don’t need to be louder.
 They need to be kinder.